 - Uncertainty — More than two years since the discovery of COVID-19, uncertainty has remained one of the few constants in the manufacturing business landscape.
 Manufacturers who have been able to pivot and remain nimble by adapting to new business realities have experienced the greatest success, exhibiting the importance of data, trends and the ability to extract useful knowledge from them.

 On the demand side, the coronavirus impact on manufacturing has yielded two distinct results, with decreased demand in some areas and an increase in others.

 - Increased demand — At the other end of the spectrum, consumer packaged goods and medical equipment and supplies, including ventilators, are seeing major spikes in demand and pressure to increase production.
 Demand for items such as toilet paper and hand sanitizer also spiked as the gravity of the pandemic became clear.
 Manufacturers of these products are now running 24/7 in order to meet global demand.
+Demand for electronics and consumer packaged goods has spiked throughout the COVID era, leading to shortages, delays and significant price increases.
 On the medical front, ventilators and personal protective equipment like face masks are recognized as a critical need, and manufacturers have stepped up production in order to meet the spiraling demand.